LambdaConglomerate/x9115lam/review/REVIEW6.md

 Predictive models are machine learning algorithms trained on known data made up of a set of input vectors.

 + What are rule based models?
 A model that uses a set of rules to determine a prediction.
+A modeling approach that uses a set of rules that indirectly specifices a a model.
+Dr. Hoa mentioned that they were difficult to maintain.
 + Define:
 1) Supervised learning
 Applications of machine learning where the training data compromises input vectors and their corresponging target vectors(labels)